scalereal/website/content/blogs/all/implement-a-state-machine-with-kotlin-using-tinders-library.md

 To **Perform state transitions** we are going to use simple test cases.

-<iframe src="https://medium.com/media/0b1475cae964fc1e134972b7c4b7dfb7" frameborder=0></iframe>
+{{< gist sandeshbodake 930f46bcc04beff81a7e7cee57003317 >}}

-***Note: For demo purpose, I performed the state transition using test cases.***
+>***Note: For demo purpose, I performed the state transition using test cases.***

-Refer [***this](https://github.com/sandeshbodake/tinder-statemachine-example) ***Github Repository for complete implementation of StateMachine.
+Refer [***this***](https://github.com/sandeshbodake/tinder-statemachine-example) Github Repository for complete implementation of StateMachine.

+---

 ## Benefits of the state machine

-* You get rid of hard coding conditions in your code.
+* 1] You get rid of hard coding conditions in your code.
 State machine abstracts all logic regarding states & transitions on behalf of you

-* In reality, state machines usually have a finite number of states & definite transitions are defined in the states, so it’s easy to track which transition/data/ event caused the current condition of a request.
+* 2] In reality, state machines usually have a finite number of states & definite transitions are defined in the states, so it’s easy to track which transition/data/ event caused the current condition of a request.

-* Developers can just concentrate on defining actions & preconditions after a state machine is configured.
+* 3] Developers can just concentrate on defining actions & preconditions after a state machine is configured.
 With proper validation & precondition, state machine prevents out of order operations.

-* State machines can be highly maintainable.
+* 4] State machines can be highly maintainable.
 Logically action performed during each transition is independent of each other.
 So the corresponding piece of code can be isolated.

+---

 At [Scalereal](https://scalereal.com/) We believe in Sharing and Open Source.